favet/solvle/README.md

 3. Press letter boxes to update color.
 4. If a non-generated word is used, boxes can be edited manually.

 Note: Solver does not contain *actual* potential answers, as they are manually selected from a private source.
-Errors will occur as a result of using an outdated wordlist.txt.
+Errors will sometimes occur as a result of using an outdated word bank.